MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/optimize-network-media-performance.md

 ### How Teams media flows through your network

 Teams media travels through many different devices, client apps, server software, and across different networks.
 The end-to-end latency of this media is the total amount of latency that is introduced across all components and network segments.
-The quality of the end-to-end network connection is determined by the network segment with the worst quality.
+The quality of the end-to-end network connection is determined by the network segment with the *worst quality*.
 This segment acts as a bottleneck for this network traffic.

 The following diagram illustrates one-way audio flow in a conference from one Teams participant to another.